 Yes, babies can overcome overstimulation as they grow.
 When the baby learns to crawl and move around, they can create their own change in stimulation.
 Until then, you have to help them by frequently carrying them with you.
 If you keep your little one down, ensure that you provide toys, good music, or colorful things to look at.

 While the basic temperament remains consistent in babies, the reactions may change over time.
-As babies grow, they develop the skill to deal with things and become social.
-An activity that is overwhelming for a nine-month baby may become one that they enjoy after a few months.
+Babies develop the skills to deal with things and become social as they grow.
+An overwhelming activity for a nine-month-old baby may become one they will likely enjoy once they are a bit older.

 3. Is under-stimulation possible in babies?